devlemire/node-introduction/README.md

 * Create a variable called `App` that equals `express` invoked.
 * Call the `listen` method on App.
 The app should listen on port 3005:
   * The first parameter of `listen` is the port number.
-  * The second parameter of `listen` is a function that is called when the App starts listening ( this argument is optional ).
+  * The second parameter of `listen` is a function that is called when the App starts listening.

 ### Solution